Deltares-research/swan-nn-xnl/README.md

 $ cmake .. -D<option>=<value>
 ```

-where `<value>` is a string or an boolean, depending on the specified option.
+where `<value>` is a string or a boolean, depending on the specified option.
 The table below provides an overview of the non-required options that can be used.

 |  option                  | value type |               description                 | default value           |
 |:------------------------:|:-----------|:------------------------------------------|:-----------------------:|